fakehafaisal/db_project/README.md

 9. Open the patient.py file.

-10. On line number 9 of the file, change the part DESKTOP-2TB3VB3 of the server to your SQL Server.
+10. On line number 9 of the file, change the part 'M' of the server to your SQL Server.

-server = 'DESKTOP-2TB3VB3\SPARTA'
+server = 'M\SPARTA' -> server = '*servername*\SPARTA'

-11. On line number 10 of the file, change the part Group4_ProjectDatabase of the database to your named database above (which was of example Group4_ProjectDatabase)
+11. On line number 10 of the file, change the part 'basabkhatamproject' of the database to your named database above (which was of example Group4_ProjectDatabase)

-database = 'Group4_ProjectDatabase'
+database = 'basabkhatamproject' -> database = 'Group4_ProjectDatabase'

 12. Click on the Run triangular button.
 Or Run-> Run Without Debugging.
 Alternatively, you can press Ctrl+F5 to run the program.